vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Does Encrypted vSphere vMotion require Native Key Provider?

 No. It uses the same underlying encryption libraries in vSphere, but it handles encryption operations itself.
 The keys used for vMotion Encryption are one-time use keys known as “nonces.”
-The vMotion encryption keys are ephemeral and not stored anywhere except temporarily in memory of vCenter Server and the two ESXi hosts involved.
+The vMotion encryption keys are ephemeral and not stored anywhere except temporarily in memory of vCenter and the two ESX hosts involved.

 ### Does vMotion work for virtual machines that are encrypted?